 Whether you are creating edible landscaping for your homestead or you just enjoy native plants, mayapples are a great choice.
-Mayapples are fairly easy to grow and this edible wild food can be found for free near many of us.
-Here is how to transplant mayapples to a place where the wildlife is less likely to grab them up before you can.
-Please note that mayapple fruit is poisonous when eaten green.
+Mayapples are fairly easy to grow and this edible wild food can be found for in large quantities right out in the woods.
+First, I will tell you some general information about the mayapple plant.
+For example, it is important to know that mayapple fruit is poisonous when eaten green.
+Here is how to transplant mayapples to a place where the wildlife is less likely to grab them up before you can enjoy them.

 What are Mayapples?